Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The flag serves as a unifying symbol for Cook Islanders, both at home and abroad, representing their unique culture and identity within the broader Pacific community.

-Interesting Facts About the Cook Islands Flag
+Interesting facts about the Cook Islands flag

 • The Cook Islands flag is based on the British Blue Ensign design, adapted to reflect local identity and ties to New Zealand, similar to other Pacific nations like Fiji and Tuvalu.